About Me

 I work with corporations, law firms, and individuals who want what Group Sync offers: resilience, collective intelligence, and the biological conditions for trust to emerge naturally, rather than being forced.

-My next book, Where's My Group?, introduces Group Sync to a general audience.
+My upcoming book Where's My Group? introduces Group Sync to a general audience.
 It makes the case that self-help has a structural blind spot: it works on the individual nervous system in isolation, when the human nervous system was never designed to heal, regulate, or thrive alone.

 The missing piece isn't more self-work.
 It's the group.